Hamza417/Felicity/README.md

 - Beta release (app is stable enough to be moved to pre-release stage, this stage should be where app is released on various app stores.)
 - Release (app should be released for everyone)

-F-Droid release is currently not sure, the Glide library is breaking the reproducible build and I have submitted a PR to fix that but it is not been adressed yet at the time of writing this.
+F-Droid release is currently not sure, the Glide library is breaking the reproducible build and I have submitted a PR to fix that but it has not been addressed yet at the time of writing this.
 See bumptech/glide#5657

 ## Screenshots